osohq/oso/docs/content/any/reference/tooling/ide.md

 title: IDE Support
 aliases:
     - ../more/dev-tools/ide.html
-description: IDE integrations for working with Oso.
+description: IDE integrations for working with Oso policies.
 ---

 # IDE Support

 Oso’s IDE (Integrated Development Environment) integrations provide syntax highlighting for `.polar` files.
-Additionally, our Visual Studio Code extension will display diagnostics (errors & warnings) from your Oso policy in the editor.
+Additionally, our Visual Studio Code extension will display diagnostics (errors & warnings) from your Oso policy in-line in the editor and in VSCode's **Problems** pane.

 ## Supported IDEs